On-campus Recruiting Policies

 Summer Internship Offers Presented During Spring Recruiting

 Please note that spring on-campus recruiting begins February 2, 2015.
 Employers interviewing and extending internship offers to students prior to the start of spring on-campus recruiting must give students until February 20, 2015 or two weeks to make a decision (whichever is later) to respond to that offer, without pressure to respond on an earlier date.

 Keep us informed.
 If you decide to accept a position (congratulations!), we kindly request that you take a moment to notify Career Services so that we can update the status of the posting within our system.
 The following information is requested:

 - Resource(s) you used to find the job (e.g. TigerTracks or a faculty member)

 - Starting salary (this is kept confidential and used for statistical purposes only)

+Let us know if you need assistance.
 We understand that this is a big decision.
 If there are special circumstances surrounding your decision to accept or to decline an offer, such as the need for more time to make a decision, contact us for assistance with your decision-making process.